scrapy/scrapy/docs/topics/items.rst

 * define custom field metadata through :func:`dataclasses.field`, which can be used to :ref:`customize serialization <topics-exporters-field-serialization>`.

-.. note:: Field names and types are not enforced at run time.

 They work natively in Python 3.7 or later, or using the `dataclasses backport`_ in Python 3.6.